 - Treatment with pharmacological blockade of the renin-angiotensin system (more information on treatment with ACEIs and ARBs)

 - Treating blood pressure to a target of <130/80

 - Good glycaemic control

-- ACR or PCR and serum creatinine should be measured annually
+- ACR and serum creatinine should be measured at least annually

-- Referral to nephrology only if fulfil usual criteria (more info)
+- Referral to nephrology only if fulfil usual criteria (see referral guidelines)

 Information for patients